Thao-V/msd-summer-2022-cs571-workshop5/README.md

 * Do not push any deps (node_modules).
 * Remember to honor the project integrity and authenticity of your code.
 * Submission deadline is 10 PM.
-* This workshop contributes 5 points to your final grade.

 ## Please find screenshots for the finished application